 The key element of the healthcare industry’s data-sharing puzzle is data interoperability.
+But why is interoperability important in healthcare?
 Truly integrated systems must be easily understood by users, i.e. these systems must be able to exchange data and subsequently present it through a comprehensive and user-friendly interface.

 Data interoperability is a multi-faceted concept capturing the uniform movement and presentation of healthcare data, uniform safeguarding data security and integrity and protection of patient confidentiality, and uniform assurance of a common degree of system service quality.
 According to Healthcare Information and Management Systems Society (HIMSS), healthcare data interoperability is “the ability of different information technology systems and software applications to communicate, exchange data, and use the information that has been exchanged”.

 Information technology interoperability can be divided into three levels of complexity – foundational, structural, and semantic.
 Semantic interoperability is the one that allows disparate data systems to share data in a useful way, as it requires both structuring the data exchange and codification of the data, including vocabulary.

 Technical interoperability in healthcare, to some extent, is provided by the Health Level 7 (HL7) series of standards, which provide guidelines on how messages should be structured.
 Semantic interoperability deals with the common vocabulary for accurate and reliable communication between computers.
 Let us get a bit deeper into data integration and interoperability benefits.